 Next I suspected the reason the light was not coming

-on was because I'd used an old switch.
+on was because I used an old switch.
 About three years ago someone had

-tossed a 12-volt fan by a garbage dumpster and I'd retrieved it.
+tossed a 12-volt fan by a garbage dumpster and I retrieved it.
 The fan

-didn't function but the switch did, so I took it.
+however not function but the switch did, so I kept it.
 When I needed a

-switch for the anchor light, that's the one I chose.
+switch for the anchor light, that is the one I chose.

 Mini-Lesson about Switches